Our Testing

 These appointments may be scheduled on consecutive days or spread out over several days or even weeks if you prefer, with no effect on the results.
 Morning sessions start at 8:30 or 9:00 am and afternoon sessions start at 1:00 or 1:30 pm, depending on the local office.

-Our current fee is $850 in all of our offices.
+Our current fee is $950.
 We request a $100 deposit to hold appointments.

 Get Started Today